Georgiana Cavendish, Duchess of Devonshire: Marriage and children

-While the Duchess of Devonshire coped with the marital arrangements on the surface throughout her marriage, she nevertheless suffered emotional and psychological distress.
-She sought further personal consolation from a "dissipated existence" in passions (socialising, fashion, politics, writing), addictions (gambling, drinking, and drugs), and affairs (with several men, not just Grey, possibly including the bachelor John Sackville, 3rd Duke of Dorset).
+While the Duchess of Devonshire coped with the marital arrangements on the surface throughout her marriage, possibly as a result she suffered emotional challenges, although she clearly had an addictive nature which dated from before her marriage.
+She sought personal consolation from a "dissipated existence" in passions (socialising, fashion, politics, writing), addictions (gambling, drinking, and drugs), and affairs (with several men, not just Grey, possibly including the bachelor John Sackville, 3rd Duke of Dorset).